World Health Organization Collaborating Centre for Community Health and Development

 - Use participatory research methods to expand the evidence base for how communities create conditions that promote health and health equity.

-Working in collaboration with partners, we hope to contribute to local and global efforts to promote health and health equity.
+Working in collaboration with partners, we contribute to local and global efforts to promote health, development, and equity.

 Some Accomplishments of the WHO CC

-- Translation of the open source Community Tool Box into Spanish.
-Used by over 5 million unique users in over 200 countries, the CTB contains over 7,000 pages of practical information for community assessment, strategic planning, intervention, evaluation, advocacy, and sustaining the effort.
+Translated the open-source Community Tool Box into Spanish.
+Used by over six million unique users in over 200 countries, the CTB contains over 7,000 pages of practical information for community assessment, strategic planning, intervention, evaluation, advocacy, and sustaining the effort.

-- In collaboration with the Pan American Health Association and partners, contributed to the development and launch of the PAHO Guide for Documenting Health Promotion Experiences.
+In collaboration with the Pan American Health Association and other regional partners, contributed to the development and launch of the PAHO Guide for Documenting Health Promotion Experiences.

-- Contributing to the development of a Framework for Community Engagement, a collaboration with the WHO-Headquarters’ Health Systems and Innovations Cluster and partners.
+Contributed to the development of the WHO Framework for Community Engagement (pdf), a collaboration with the WHO Headquarters’ Health Systems and Innovations Cluster and partners.

-- Development of a platform for supporting collaborative action on the Sustainable Development Goals by addressing social determinants of health.
-A collaboration with the WHO-Headquarters’ social determinants of health unit, this platform will be used to enhance collaboration and coordination among those working on SDH, health in all policies, and SDGs.
+Developed a platform for supporting collaborative action on the Sustainable Development Goals by addressing social determinants of health.
+A collaboration with the WHO Headquarters’ Social Determinants of Health unit, this platform was used to enhance collaboration and coordination among those working on SDH, health in all policies, and SDGs.

 Photos from the WHO Collaborating Centre at KUView as gallery page